bmolnar91/workbook/module_oop.md

 #### When would you use a private/protected/public attribute?
 What is the difference?
+Private:
+  When I want to achieve *encapsulation*/*data hiding*.
+Use `private` for your fields unless you have a good reason not to.

+Protected:
+  When I want to give access to subclasses outside the package.

+Public:
+  When I want to give access to all classes.
+It's safe to use `public` for your methods most of the time.

 #### How do you prevent developers from subclassing a class?
 To prevent a class from being extended, it has to be declared with the `final` keyword.